tomgilligan/git-webkit2png/Readme.md

 # git-webkit2png
-A bumch of simple scripts to make using webkit2png in a git project easier.
+A bunch of simple scripts to make using webkit2png in a git project easier.

 ## Requirements

 - webkit2png
-- imagemagick

 ## Config
 ### webkit2png.urlsCommand